marshuni/UB-GOLD/README.md

 After manually configuring the PyTorch-related packages, run the following command to install the remaining Python libraries:
 `pip install -r requirements.txt`

+### Troubleshooting
+If you encounter errors related to missing OpenSSL libraries, you can refer to [this tutorial](https://blog.csdn.net/m0_65803902/article/details/142686409) to install the required dependencies.

+If you see the error `ModuleNotFoundError: No module named 'torch.utils._import_utils'`, ensure that you are using the correct versions of `torch` and `torchdata`:
+- `torch==2.1.0`
+- `torchdata==0.7.0`

 ## Codebase Folder

 ```